-- Attention Deficit Disorder Association – ADDA is an organization who’s mission is to be a top resource for adults with Attention Deficit/ Hyperactivity Disorder (AD/HD).
+- Attention Deficit Disorder Association – ADDA is an organization whose mission is to be a top resource for adults with Attention-Deficit/ Hyperactivity Disorder (AD/HD).

 - Children and Adults with Attention-Deficit Hyperactivity Disorder – A leading non-profit organization that serves adults and children with AD/HD.

 - Disabled Travelers.com – A great resource for those who need travel assistance and for explanations of various learning disorders.

 - The National Center for Learning Disabilities – Organization that improves the lives of all people with learning difficulties and disabilities by empowering parents, enabling young adults, transforming schools, and creating policy and advocacy.

 - The International Dyslexia Foundation – A non-profit organization helping those who have dyslexia and their families.

 - LD Online – The leading Web site on learning disabilities for parents, teachers, and other professionals.